 - Use a spatula to fold in the flour, baking powder and cinnamon just until the flour is almost combined.

 - Fold in the chopped pecans just until they’re evenly distributed.

-- Use a 2 oz cookie scoop to scoop 18 balls of dough into rounds and bake 6 cookies on a sheet for about 11 minutes, just until the edges begin to brown.
+- Use a 2 oz cookie scoop to scoop 18 balls of dough into rounds, 6 per pan.
+Flatten them slightly and bake for about 11-12 minutes, just until the edges begin to brown.

 - Let the cookies cool completely to room temperature.

 - Place the rounds of ice cream onto half of the cookies and top with the other half of the cookies.

 - Serve immediately or place them in an airtight container and return to the freezer.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 791Total Fat: 55gSaturated Fat: 19gTrans Fat: 1gUnsaturated Fat: 33gCholesterol: 97mgSodium: 335mgCarbohydrates: 71gFiber: 5gSugar: 43gProtein: 10g

 Nutrition information may not be fully accurate.